autokey/autokey/Troubleshooting.md

 This page contains solutions to problems frequently experienced by users of AutoKey.

+## AutoKey (Qt) + KDE desktop: Automatically starting AutoKey shows the GUI during login, even if `Show main window when starting` is disabled

+Explanation:\
+On KDE Plasma, AutoKey gets started twice during the login process.
+Once by the enabled Autostart setting in the Settings dialogue, and another time by the session restoration functionality built into the KDE desktop.
+When AutoKey is running, another starting instance causes the first to open it’s GUI.
+That’s why it shows up, even if disabled in the settings.

+Solution:\
+Either disable the Autostart option in the AutoKey settings and let the KDE session restoration mechanism restart AutoKey.\
+Or exclude AutoKey from said mechanism and keep the Autostart setting in the AutoKey settings active.\
+The exclusion feature is here: Open the KDE5 systemsettings (`systemsettings5`).
+In the settings application, navigate to `Workspace`→`Startup and Shutdown`→`Desktop Session`→`On Login`.
+Add `autokey-qt` to the applications listed in the text field labeled `Applications to be excluded from sessions:`.

 ## Feature X is not working correctly for me.
 How do I post useful debugging information on the list?

 Start by opening a terminal.
 Then start AutoKey with the debug logging turned on: